Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 **Decimal Handling Of Amount**

 These currencies require the same correct amount format with a maximum of 2 decimals as reflected by the exponents, including trailing zeroes, e.g. 10, 10.1, 10.10 or 10.01.
-Any amount value with more than 2 decimals will cause an input_error.
+Any amount value with more than 2 decimals will cause an error.

   >### Idempotency